catherineritchie/catherineritchie.github.io/_posts/2018-09-09-disconnecting-and-reconnecting.md

 ---
 published: true
 ---
-## Disconnecting and Reconnecting - Real connection found offline
+## Disconnecting and Reconnecting - Finding the Glow

 So, hello!
 It’s been a little while since I showed my face around here – I got a job!